DiamondLightSource/malcolmjs/docs/source/userguide/user_interface_overview.rst

 The Layout View
 ---------------

-Layout View is used to create, modify and manage the overall Design of your Control System.
+Layout View is used to create, modify and manage the overall Design of your control system.

 Layout View is accessed via the **'View'** or **'Edit'** button associated with the *'Layout'* Attribute or a `root_block_` or `parent_block_`.